 Process Music is available direct from the publisher Onomatopee Projects in the Netherlands.
-In May, it will be available in the U.S. from Distributed Art Press.
-Also, this site will be offering a limited number of sets of both my books.
+In September, it will be available in the U.S. from Distributed Art Press, Amazon, and other on line booksellers (including Target!).

 “Process music” refers to print media and the intentions behind design activity.
 It is interested in visual culture, providing deeper readings and close viewings of graphic design artifacts and activity, frequently examined through the lens of music.
 Employing a range of narrative voices, the works combine academic rigor with the accessibility of popular forms like music journalism.

 Process Music: songs, stories, and studies of graphic culture is my second book collection of writings and published by Onomatopee Projects.
 The new book gathers over 40 pieces primarily from the past decade, with reprinted works first appearing in forums like Emigre, Eye, Print, Idea, Modes of Criticism, Design Observer, Speak Up, and Voice: AIGA Journal of Graphic Design.
 Others are texts of lectures and presentations, have appeared on my blog or elsewhere online, or are original to this collection.
 Many are unavailable or hard (and expensive) to find.
 The book also features a prelude composed by AIGA Design Medalist and Design Matters host Debbie Millman.

 The book is organized in four sections and a coda: “Blues in CMYK” contains short essays that focus on concepts and topics in graphic design, such as the practice, limits, and potential of design criticism; different aspects of design education; the importance of metaphor and cross-disciplinary inspiration; inclusivity and responsibility in design; the proper context of digital technology; authenticity; the influence of religious faith on design activity, and more.